-When an API requires an API key and the API is associated with a GCP project that you do not have access to, you have the following options to obtain an API key:
+When an API requires an API key and the API is associated with a Google Cloud project that you don't have access to, you have the following options to obtain an API key:

-Option 1: Ask a member of the GCP project to create an API key for you.
+Option 1: Ask a security admin to create an API key for you.

-Option 2: Ask a member of the GCP project to grant you access to the project so that you can create an API key in the same project that the API is associated with.
+Option 2: Ask a security admin to grant you access to the project so that you can create an API key in the same project that the API is associated with.

-Option 3: Ask a member of the GCP project to grant you access to enable the API in your own GCP project so that you can create an API key.
+Option 3: Ask a security admin to grant you access to enable the API in your own Google Cloud project so that you can create an API key.

 Enabling an API

-If you used option 3 above and asked someone to grant you access to enable the API, follow the steps below to enable the API in your own GCP project.
+If you used option 3 and asked someone to grant you access to enable the API, follow the steps below to enable the API in your own Google Cloud project.

 To enable an API:

-- In the GCP Console, go to APIs & services for your project.
+- In the Cloud Console, go to APIs & services for your project.

 - On the Library page, click Private APIs.
 If you don't see the API listed, that means you haven't been granted access to enable the API.

-Enter the following to display the project IDs for your Cloud projects:
+Enter the following to display the project IDs for your Google Cloud projects:

 gcloud projects list